wolmir/py2600/README.md

 # Py2600

-A pygame library to make Atari 2600 look-alike games
+A virtual machine for making games similar to the first generation.